 - Choose to beef up the part where you talk about houseboat rentals.
 You can even make this an entire section within the original article.

 This way, you maintain the #1 ranking for that keyword and answer every question a reader might have about houseboat rentals at that national park.
 They have no reason to click to a different blogger’s article on the subject because you’ve answered their questions.
-If you are unsure on how to select proper keywords, learn more about how to do keyword research for your blog.

 6. Link to Relevant Internal Posts